 - Assault of another motorist, passenger, pedestrian, or bicyclist while on the highway ("road rage")

-- Failure to appear in court to satisfy a summons for a moving violation or parking ticket
+- Failure to appear in court for a moving violation or parking ticket

 - Failure to pay a DMV fine, surcharge, or fee